Greenstand/Greenstand-Overview/Project-Overview/Tree-Token-Creation.md

 - 1 token = one tree verification (Geotagged time-stamped image of a tree).
 - Creation Limit = 1 per tree per 28 days cycle.

-GreenStand is paying tree planters in local currency per token
+Greenstand is paying tree planters in local currency per token

 ### Current Shortcomings
 This system doesn't account for: